-Neumann is a Fellow of the American Education Research Association and a recipient of the AERA Division J Exemplary Research Award presented to scholars “whose published research has made an outstanding contribution to knowledge and understanding in the field of higher education.”
+A Fellow of the American Education Research Association and an elected member of the National Academy of Education, she also is the recipient of her field’s top two research awards: the Research Achievement Award of the Association for the Study of Higher Education and the Exemplary Research Award of the American Educational Research Association, Division J (Higher and Postsecondary Education).
 Neumann is past president of the Association for the Study of Higher Education.
 For over a decade she directed the Program in Higher and Postsecondary Education at Teachers College where she also served as department chair.